12 must-sees in Puerto Madryn 2026: whales, marine fauna and nature in Atlantic Patagonia

 -

-Airport: Madryn airport (PMY) has few flights.
-Most visitors arrive via Trelew airport (REL), 60 km away.
-From there, transfers take about 50 minutes.
+Airport: The Madryn airport (PMY) has few flights.
+Most arrive at the Trelew Airport (REL), which is 60 km away.
+From there you can take a direct transfer to Madryn that takes about 50 minutes.

 -

-Traveler tip: wind is constant; bring warm clothing even in summer.
+Traveler data: The wind is constant; bring warm clothes even in summer.

-Puerto Madryn surprises with its proximity to wildlife and the ease of experiencing nature up close.
-Seeing whales from the shore or walking among penguins is something unforgettable.
-Unlike other more mountainous Patagonian destinations, here the sea is the protagonist, with open landscapes, vast skies, and a constant sense of immensity.
-It is an ideal destination both for a first visit to Patagonia and for trips focused on wildlife and nature.
+Puerto Madryn surprises with its proximity to wildlife and the ease of living unique experiences in direct contact with nature.
+Seeing whales from the shore or walking among penguins is something that remains recorded forever.
+Unlike other more mountainous Patagonian destinations, here the protagonist is the sea, with open landscapes, wide skies, and a constant sense of immensity.
+It is an ideal destination both for a first visit to Patagonia and for trips focused on nature and wildlife.

 Galery